Choosing between two-point and multipoint methods

 Try it

-• Start with all defaults: continuous Gaussian variable + two-point + moderate data + one TI + few realisations + ordered facies.
-The recommendation is SGS — the gold standard for this combination.
+- Start with all defaults: continuous Gaussian variable + two-point + moderate data + one TI + few realisations + ordered facies.
+The recommendation is SGS with a proportion trend, because the data are not dense enough to inform regions far from the wells by the variogram alone.
+Switch the data density to "Dense" and the recommendation drops the trend to plain SGS, the gold standard for a Gaussian two-point field with dense data.

 A consulting firm has tendered a project to characterise a fluvial reservoir using "modern AI / ML methods".
 You suspect the right answer is multi-facies SISIM with a vertical proportion trend, NOT a deep generative model.
 How would you defend the simpler choice to a client who wants "AI"?